artsy/reaction/docs/developing_in_force.md

 ## Development

-Use yarn to kick off the force development process
+Use yarn to kick off the force development process.

 ```
 yarn dev-force